Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 To make sublimated t-shirts, you need a heat transfer printing machine (a sublimation printer or heat press machine) with the specific transfer paper and ink.

-When using older printers, pay attention to the fabric to make sure it doesn’t wrinkle during the printing process.
-It only happens if the fabric and the paper aren’t aligned—something you don't need to worry about in newer printers.
+When using older printers, pay attention to the fabric to ensure it doesn’t wrinkle during printing.
+It only happens if the fabric and the paper aren’t aligned—something you don’t need to worry about in newer printers.

 If you’re thinking of working with cotton t-shirts, forget about sublimation.
 This technique is made for synthetic fabrics like polyester.